jbcodeforce/yarfba/docs/coding/sam.md

 SAM includes two parts:

 1. SAM template specification: It is an extension on top of AWS CloudFormation.
-1. A CLI to create new project, buid and deploy, perform local debugging and testing, configure pipeline.
+1. A CLI to create new project, build and deploy, perform local debugging and testing, configure pipeline.

 Here is an example of definition of a serverless app including: AWS Lambda, API gateway with HTTP api, database in DynamoDB and then IAM permissions for those services to work together.